kamleshkarki/SQl-Server/README.md

 # SQl Server
-some are the path to use 'Sql server' the link's are below as:
+Use 'Sql server' the link's are below as:
 This repositorie for batter understanding and recall SQL Server.

 virtual box